Manish12356789/Manish12356789/README.md

 - 👋 Hi, I’m @Manish12356789
 - 👀 I’m interested in php laravel, python Django.
-- 🌱 I’m currently learning react
+- 🌱 I’m currently working on Django.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...